CadenConde/Silly-Quick-Projects/README.md

 ## <a href="https://html-preview.github.io/?url=https://github.com/CadenConde/Silly-Quick-Projects/blob/main/Promposal/Promposal.html">Promposal</a>
 Because I hate making posters, this was my promposal to my girlfriend during my senior year of highschool.
 It's kind of funny, try to click "No" ;P.

-## Completely Eulers
+## Completed Eulers
-A file of my java solutions to many of the Project Euler problems I've solved.
+A file of some of my java solutions to many of the Project Euler problems I've solved.
 This is how I learned how to program, so please don't make fun of the **HORRIBLE** code for some of them.